 Overview of Texas’ Medicaid Primary Home Care

-Primary Home Care, which may also be called Personal Attendant Services or Personal Assistance Services, is a Medicaid State Plan benefit.
+Primary Home Care, which may also be called Personal Attendant Services or Personal Assistance Services, is a statewide Medicaid State Plan benefit.
 It is an entitlement for persons who meet the eligibility criteria.
 This means there is never a waitlist (interest list) for program participation.

 While home and community based services (HCBS) can be provided via a Medicaid Waiver or a state’s Regular Medicaid Plan, HCBS through Medicaid State Plans are an entitlement.
 Put differently, meeting the program’s eligibility requirements guarantees an applicant will receive benefits.
 On the other hand, HCBS via Medicaid Waivers are not an entitlement.
 Waivers have a limited number of participant enrollment slots, and once they have been filled, a waitlist for benefits begins.
 Furthermore, HCBS Medicaid Waivers require a program participant require the level of care provided in a nursing home, while State Plan HCBS do not always require this level of care.